Robert Nixon (criminal): Fingerprint evidence

 Nixon was held incommunicado in police custody for two weeks during which he confessed to raping and murdering nursing student Anna Kuchta in 1937, and assaulting three other Chicago women.
 He ultimately confessed to four murders in all, two in Chicago and two in Los Angeles.
 He continued to maintain that Hicks had killed Johnson with a brick at his trial.
 However, during his trial and in his appeal to the Illinois Supreme Court he denied these confessions and claimed he had been severely beaten and abused by police.
-No fingerprint evidence linked him to Florence Kennedy's death, nor did any blood samples.
+No fingerprint evidence linked him to Florence Johnson's death, nor did any blood samples.
 Witness testimony was also unreliable and contradictory.

 Depiction by press

 The apparent senselessness of the crimes and the depiction of Robert Nixon as a dim-witted African American led the press to nickname the murderer "The Brick Moron."
 Press coverage also called Nixon a "slow witted colored youth" and "colored moron."
 The press reported that the Chicago Police had contacted the sheriff back in Nixon's hometown of Tallulah, Louisiana, and the sheriff had reported back that Nixon had been a pickpocket and a thief, declaring: "nothing but death will cure him."
 The Chicago slayings were depicted as sex crimes, although sexual assault had not been a factor in the Windy City murders.

 In one notorious story, a Chicago Tribune story published on June 5, 1938, entitled "BRICK SLAYER IS LIKENED TO JUNGLE BEAST", used racist tropes in depicting Nixon when the police took him to the Devonshire Hotel to reenact Florence Thompson Castle's murder.
-The author of the piece, Charles Leavelle, likened Nixon to the "missing link" in human evolution.
+The author of the piece, Charles Leaville, likened Nixon to the "missing link" in human evolution.

 Describing Nixon climbing up the hotel to the fire escape, Leaville quoted a cop: "'Look at him go,' says a policeman.
 'Just like an ape.'"

 In the first paragraphs of his piece, Leaville declared: "civilization has left Nixon practically untouched.
 His hunched shoulders and long, sinewy arms that dangle almost to his knees; his out-thrust head and catlike tread all suggest the animal," evoking simian imagery common in the mainstream press at the time.

 Leaville summed up his description of Nixon:

 He is very black-- almost pure Negro.
 His physical characteristics suggest an earlier link in the species.

 Along with the depiction of Nixon in the tropes of the dangerous Black Buck, the press ran stories on Florence Johnson, depicting her as a mother of two.
 Newspapers ran photos of her children, bearing such headlines as "Orphaned by Crime."
 The stories exacerbated racial tensions in Chicago, and the murder and resulting press frightened the white residents of Johnson's North Kenwood District and the adjacent Kenwood neighborhood, triggering white flight from the once-elite areas that now bordered black districts.